 Before considering the first analysis, recall that we are eliciting perceived social norms.
-One might think that different elicited norms may derive from different probabilities of guessing beliefs about others' beliefs correctly across generations.
+One might think that different elicited norms may derive from different probabilities of guessing second-order beliefs correctly across generations.
 Therefore, we examine the probability of correctly identifying the social norm within the reference group to check whether it is affected by age.
 Results from this exercise are presented in Table OA7 in the Online Appendix.
 We define a dummy variable that equals 1 if the individual correctly identifies the response most commonly given by his/her reference group (i.e., correctly guesses the social norm) and 0 otherwise.
 Findings from these regressions indicate that age does not predict the probability of correctly perceiving the social norm.
-Therefore, we can rule out that the observed responses from younger participants are due to a greater ability to identify higher-order beliefs compared to the elder age groups.
-In other words, we find no support for the idea that our estimates are influenced by participants' ability to correctly perceive the norm.
+Therefore, we can rule out the possibility that the observed responses from younger participants are due to a greater ability to identify second-order beliefs compared to the oldest age group.
+In conclusion, we find no support for the idea that our estimates are influenced by participants' ability to correctly perceive the norm.